ushi-/yosukeushigome-web-gatsby/src/pages/projects/100 home shrine/index.md

 ---
 title: Home Shrine
 headerTitle: Home Shrine is a project with Swarovski.
-headerSubtitle: It proposes a ritual interaction with AI assistants.
+headerSubtitle: Place your hands on the crystal to talk to your AI assistant.
 tags:
   - Prototype
   - AI interaction